What are the problems with big biomass?

 If forests are replaced with tree plantations, CO2 will be lost to the atmosphere forever because tree plantations contain much less carbon than forest ecosystems;

 Storing woodchips emits significant amounts of methane, and those methane emissions are not accounted for by anybody8.

 3. Similarly polluting as coal

 Burning wood in power stations is just as polluting as burning coal.
 It emits less of some pollutants (especially sulphur dioxide and mercury) but more of others (especially small particulates and Volatile Organic Compounds).
 Toxins emitted by biomass power plants are linked to respiratory and heart disease and strokes, and some are also linked to cancer and birth defects.

-Furthermore, processing wood to pellets or woodchips often emits a lot of wood dust.
-Communities exposed to wood dust report higher incidents of respiratory and nasal problems and, furthermore, wood dust is a known carcinogen.
+Processing wood to pellets or woodchips often emits a lot of wood dust.
+Communities exposed to wood dust report higher incidence of respiratory and nasal problems and, furthermore, wood dust is a known carcinogen.